xcpretty/xcode-install/README.md

 indexing is happening, it might show inaccurate results and it will not be able to see installed versions on unindexed volumes.

 To workaround the Spotlight limitation, XcodeInstall searches `/Applications` folder to locate Xcodes when Spotlight is disabled on the machine, or when Spotlight query for Xcode does not return any results.
-But it still won't work if your Xcodes are located under `/Applications` folder.
+But it still won't work if your Xcodes are not located under `/Applications` folder.

 ## Thanks